heyanlong/ajax-upload/readme.md

+    I suggest you to use a newer qq.FileUploader plugin (http://valums.com/ajax-upload/) instead, which adds a couple of new options and features, and fixes some bugs.

 Browsers force us to use file inputs (&lt;input type="file" /&gt;) for uploads, which are impossible to style.
 Moreover, form-based uploads look obsolete in modern web applications.
 We can use flash to solve this problem, but JavaScript works nice too.

 **AJAX Upload** allows you to easily upload multiple files without refreshing the page and use any element to show file selection window.
 It works in all major browsers and doesn't require any library to run.
 AJAX Upload doesn't pollute the global namespace, and is tested with jQuery, Prototypejs.

-## Demo ##
+### Demo ###
-Here is an example for <a href="http://valums.com/wp-content/uploads/ajax-upload/demo-jquery.htm">AJAX Upload</a> used with jQuery.
+Here is an example for <a href="http://valums.com/files/2009/ajax-upload/demo-jquery.htm">AJAX Upload</a> used with jQuery.

-## Supported browsers ##
+### Supported browsers ###
-IE6 - IE8, FF2 - 3.5, Safari4, Chrome3, Opera 9.64 - 10
+IE6 - IE8, FF2 - 4, Safari, Chrome, Opera

-## How to use it? ##
+### How to use it? ###

 ### Creating the uploader ###